Broad Street Mall: Residential

 In November 2018, plans were submitted to the Reading Borough Council for 530 residential flats in the Broad Street Mall development, however in 2019, Inception Reading resubmitted new plans for "493 flats in three buildings, one of which would be on top of the shopping centre".
 The two other towers will consist of one being 5 storeys and the second being 22 storeys subject to planning permission not changing.

 Other facilities

 There are public toilets a Post Office and a NHS walk-in health centre.
 In 2019, the walk-in centre was expanded due to its busy nature with £505,000 of funding from the NHS.

-In September 2020, Co-Space Reading will open at Broad St. Mall which will offer a flexible and spacious working environment for local businesses.
-There will be 15 fully furnished office suites available to rent, ranging from between 4, 6 and 10 person, up to 50+ person spaces.
+In September 2020, Co-Space Reading opened at Broad St. Mall which offers a flexible and spacious working environment for local businesses.
+There are 15 fully furnished office suites available to rent, ranging from between 4, 6 and 10 person, up to 50+ person spaces.